Fatyoda3/website_create/readme.md

 hello this is the second day learning something more here i think i am making some sort of progress

-i wish i can get a entry level programming job
+i wish i can get a entry level programming job hello

+i

+dont what day its

+today

+just

+made

+something